okv627/KardiaFlow/infra/README.md

 ---

-**8. Upload the wheel to DBFS:**
+**8. Build and upload the wheel to DBFS**

-This builds the wheel from your local pyproject.toml and uploads it to DBFS.
+This installs the build tool, creates the .whl package from pyproject.toml, and uploads it to DBFS.

 ```bash
 python -m pip install --upgrade build